Home Latest News Partnership Deed in India

 19. The other partner may immediately dissolve the partnership by notice in writing, may subsequently carry on the business alone, may publish notice of the dissolution in the local Official Gazette and in the vernacular newspaper, and may also inform the Registrar of Firms in writing.
 This option is available if any partner violates any provision of the partnership agreement, goes insane, or is declared insolvent.

-20. Upon the dissolution of the firm either by death of a partner or by notice under cl.
-(19) the other partner may purchase his shares in the effects at a valuation to be made by arbitrators or their umpire as hereinafter mentioned.
+20. Upon the dissolution of the firm, either by the death of a partner or by notice under cl.
+(19) The other partner may purchase his shares in the effects at a valuation to be made by arbitrators or their umpire, as hereinafter mentioned.
 The price, when ascertained, shall be paid by three (or etc.) equal installments at the end of four, eight and twelve calendar months (or, etc.), from such date of the award by the continuing partner or purchaser, who shall also execute all deeds and things necessary for indemnifying the outgoing partner or his estate from all the liabilities of the firm; and the outgoing partner or his representatives shall execute all such deeds and documents and do all acts necessary for effectually vesting in the purchaser the share purchased, including the goodwill, and the outgoing partner shall not carry on, or be engaged in any business competing with or interfering with the business of the firm, within a radius of………miles of, etc., during the remainder of the term of the said partnership term.

 21. Any notices required to be given to either partner under this agreement will be deemed to have been properly served if they are sent by registered mail to the partner’s address at the firm.

-22. Any dispute or difference which may arise between the partners or their representatives, with regard to the construction, meaning and effect of this deed or any part thereof, or respecting the accounts, profits or losses of the business, or the rights and liabilities of the partners under this deed, or the dissolution or winding up of the business, or any other matter relating to the firm, shall be referred to arbitration and the decision of a sole arbitrator, if the parties in dispute so agree, otherwise to two or more arbitrators, according to the number of the partners of the firm one to be nominated by each party or his representative and in case of difference of opinion between them, by the umpire selected by them at the commencement of the reference and this clause shall be deemed to be a submission within the meaning of the Arbitration and Conciliation Act 1996 including its statutory modification and re-enactment.
+22. Any dispute or difference which may arise between the partners or their representatives with regard to the construction, meaning and effect of this deed or any part thereof, or respecting the accounts, profits or losses of the business, or the rights and liabilities of the partners under this deed, or the dissolution or winding up of the business, or any other matter relating to the firm, shall be referred to arbitration and the decision of a sole arbitrator, if the parties in dispute so agree, otherwise to two or more arbitrators, according to the number of the partners of the firm one to be nominated by each party or his representative and in case of difference of opinion between them, by the umpire selected by them at the commencement of the reference and this clause shall be deemed to be a submission within the meaning of the Arbitration and Conciliation Act 1996 including its statutory modification and re-enactment.

-In witness whereof the parties hereto have executed these presents on the day, month and year first above-written.
+In witness whereof the parties hereto have executed these presents on the day, month and year first above written.

 Signed, sealed and delivered by ………………………….. in the presence of: